 The Remuneration Policy also promotes efficient risk management by discouraging both the acceptance of risks that exceed the company's tolerance limits as well as conflicts of interest.
-This policy acts as a source of motivation and satisfaction that makes it possible to achieve the objectives set and to comply with the strategy within the framework of the company's longterm interests.
+This policy acts as a source of motivation and satisfaction that makes it possible to achieve the objectives set and to comply with the strategy within the framework of the company's long-term interests.
 In this regard, it includes the specific treatment of the remuneration of the company's managerial staff and of those with a special impact on the entity's risk profile.
-The remuneration components included in this policy are fixed compensation, variable compensation/ incentives, recognition programs, social benefits, and bonuses.
+The remuneration components included in this policy are fixed compensation, variable compensation/incentives, recognition programs, social benefits, bonuses.
 Of particular importance is variable remuneration, in its different forms, annual remuneration based on objectives, medium and long-term incentives, commissions, and bonuses.

 MAPFRE has implemented a global model of management by objectives, which determines the weight of the different categories of objectives for each job level.
-This makes it possible to align each person with the strategic objectives, MAPFRE's objectives as a whole, and the objectives of his or her region/country/ business, assigning a weight adjusted to the responsibility of the job position.
+This makes it possible to align each person with the strategic objectives, MAPFRE's objectives as a whole, and the objectives of his or her region/country/business, assigning a weight adjusted to the responsibility of the job position.
 Elsewhere, job positions in the commercial area have their own system of objectives.
 In this way, MAPFRE focuses 100 percent of its workforce on managing its business by objectives.

-GROUP OBJECTIVES
+GROUP (BJECTIVES

-Job Position Level Global Corporate Area / Business unit / Region Country Area / Departament Individual
+JOB POSITION LEVEL GLOBAL AREA / Business COUNTRY AREA / Departament INDIVIDUAL

 CEO & BOARD DIRECTORS 100%

 EXECUTIVE COMMITTEE 60% 40%

 CORPORATE AREAS EXECUTIVE MANAGEMENT / BUSINESS UNIT CEOS 40% 60%

 REGIONAL CEOS 40% 60%

 COUNTRY CEOS 20% 10% 70%

 BUSINESS UNIT MANAGEMENT COMMITTEE 10% 50% 40%

 REGIONAL MANAGEMENT COMMITTEE / REGIONAL AREA MANAGERS 10% 50% 40%

 COUNTRY MANAGEMENT COMMITTEE 10% 10% 40% 40%

 MANAGEMENT / MANAGEMENT EXPERTS / MANAGEMENT ASSOCIATES 10% 10% 40% 40%

 MIDDLE MANAGERS / EXPERT ADVISORS 5% 5% 30% 60% (MIDDLE MANAGERS) / 30% (EXPERT ADVISORS) 30% (EXPERT ADVISORS)

 ADVISORS AND ASSOCIATES 5% 5% 10% 20% 60%

-CONTACT CENTER MANAGER 5% 50 % 5% 85%
+CONTACT CENTER MANAGER 5% 5% 5% 85° %